topepo/postcard/README.md

 `rctglm_with_prognosticscore()` is used to estimate marginal effects including the use of prognostic covariate adjustment.
-See introductory examples of its usage in `vignette("PostCard")` and more details in `vignette("model-fit")`.
+See introductory examples of its usage in `vignette("postcard")` and more details in `vignette("model-fit")`.

 *Prognostic covariate adjustment* involves training a *prognostic model*